 Successions are a way of legally entitling an heir or beneficiary to a possession or asset after you have passed on.
 This allows your beneficiary to claim legal ownership of them, take out loans against them, sell them, and more.

-A succession can help ensure that your possessions pass on in a way you desire, however they must be valid under Louisiana law in order to be fully-functional.
-An intestate succession is either partially or completely invalid under law, leaving all or part of your estate up to the decision of courts and your beneficiaries will likely not receive what you have left to them in the way you wish.
+A succession can help ensure that your possessions pass on in a way you desire, however they must be valid under Louisiana law in order to be fully functional.
+An intestate succession is either partially or completely invalid under the law, leaving all or part of your estate up to the decision of courts and your beneficiaries will likely not receive what you have left to them in the way you wish.
 Avoid this by drafting your estate plan with the assistance of a skilled attorney.

 Do not hesitate to contact the Leger Law Group for assistance with the succession process today!